Florence & Myrtle Beach Alternative Dispute Resolution (ADR) Attorneys

 In some cases, sophisticated litigators will practice trying their cases in a mock trial before engaging in litigation.
 At Florence and Myrtle Beach, SC, we have acted as judges or jury members in these types of mock trials.
 We enjoy engaging in mock trial activities to further the professional development of South Carolina litigators

-Contact Our Alternative Dispute Resolution Lawyers
+Contact Our South Carolina Alternative Dispute Resolution Lawyers

 At Willcox, Buyck & Williams, PA, we understand that arbitration and mediation are effective methods for resolving disputes outside of traditional litigation.
 Whether you are involved in a dispute in a personal injury claim, an employment dispute, or an insurance coverage dispute, engaging in alternative dispute resolution can provide you with a cost-effective method to resolve your case.
 When representing our clients in alternative dispute resolution cases, we rely on our decades of legal experience to effectively advocate on their behalf.
 Contact our South Carolina law firm today to learn how we can represent your best interests when engaging in alternative dispute resolution.